mbuszka/thesis-bsc/notes.md

   - It's hard to mix parametric polymorphism with subtyping, so we have to use simpler type system For now let-polymorphism seems to be a good starting point.

+  - during unififcation should we allow for unifying variable with a row, if this variable exists in this row, but not in a tail position?

 # Design
   - Should operations be grouped into effects, a la sum types (as in Helium, Koka) or rather each operation should be mentioned in the row